francescoruggieri/francescoruggieri.github.io/_pages/property-tax-atlas.md

 This page presents state-level maps of nominal property tax rates levied by overlapping local jurisdictions in 2020.
 More details on data sources are available in [**The Geography of the U.S. Property Tax**](/files/GeographyPropTax.pdf).

-In general, nominal rates are not directly comparable across states due to differences in the ratio of assessed to market value, the equalization of assessments across counties, and other state-specific appraisal standards.
+In general, nominal rates are not directly comparable across states due to differences in the ratio of assessed to market value, the equalization of assessments across counties, and state-specific appraisal standards.

 <div class="atlas-grid">
   {%- assign maps = site.static_files | where_exp: "f", "f.path contains '/assets/maps/full/'" -%}